Tufts students are diverse in more ways than one.

 Sexuality and Gender Diversity

 We are proud that women take especially strong roles in the sciences and engineering at Tufts.
-46 percent of undergraduates in the School of Engineering are women and the percentage of female Engineering faculty is ten percent above the national average.
+45 percent of undergraduates in the School of Engineering are women and the percentage of female Engineering faculty is nearly ten percent above the national average.
 The Women's Center is a space open to all students interested in issues broadly related to the experiences of women, the impacts of sexism and misogyny, and the role of gender in our lives.
 In the School of Arts and Sciences, Tufts’ Women’s, Gender, and Sexuality Studies major is available to students interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.

 Students with Disabilities or Chronic Illness